Magic in Details - A Lesson at Disney Magic Kingdom

 Two weeks ago my family traveled to Florida in an RV with my parents.
 I shared our adventure with those who follow me on Instagram.
 We stopped and ate at a handful of Diners, Drive-ins, and Dives, caught up with family and friends, and visited a few theme parks; one of which was Disney's Magic Kingdom.

-I was there a number of times, as a child, with my husband while we were dating, and also when my kids were younger.
+I was there many times, as a child, with my husband while we were dating, and also when my kids were younger.
 While being there was familiar, it felt as though I was experiencing it for the first time.
 Not only that, I was able to see through the eyes of my children, who were in awe of what surrounded them at every turn.

 The little things were not lost on me.

-From the moment we entered the park, until the time we left, our senses were stimulated.
+From the moment we entered the park, until the time we left, the art around me stimulated my senses.
 The sounds lifted our spirits and put a spring in our step, the sights engaged our imagination, and the smells made our mouths water even though our tummies were full.
 I couldn’t help but stare the character and the beauty of the architecture around me.

 The magic is in the details.

 The first ride we went on was the Seven Dwarfs Mine Train.
 At the moment we stepped on the queue our experience began.
 The materials mimicked the timber and stones that you might find in a mine.
 When I looked down, I saw gems in the floor, hidden in plain site and when I looked up I saw lanterns and wood beams that “supported the structure.”
 I couldn’t help but notice the great care taken in its design.

 The Disney creative teams designed and executed everything well.

 It was like this everywhere.
 High and in the shadows, in places where people were not likely to look, design details were carried through.
 The story unfolded not just in front or above me, but behind me too.